donkuri/learn-mathematics/index.md

 <img src="/learn-mathematics/img/hamilton.jpg" alt="Hamilton" width="200px"/>

 Hamilton writes very well and this is one of my favorite books.
 It has a complete discussion of Lie groups and algebras as well as their representations, but I think you can find a slightly better exposition of the theory elsewhere.
-The real goal is in the physics portion in my opinion.
+The real gold is in the physics portion in my opinion.
 There is also this very interesting book:

 **[Gauge Fields, Knots and Gravity](https://www.amazon.com/GAUGE-FIELDS-KNOTS-GRAVITY-Everything/dp/9810220340/)**, *John Baez, Javier P. Muniain*